For all that did not know, Guanajuato is the name of a province as well as a city in Mexico, located around 4 hours away from Mexico City by car.

 Is it safe to visit Guanajuato right now?

-Where is Guanajuato on the map?
+Guanajuato on the Map

+Guanajuato is a city that is located right in the center of Mexico.
 It’s the capital of the state of the same name and borders Aguascalientes and San Luis Potosí to the north.

 To the south, one can find Michoacán, whilst Querétaro lies to the east.
 Due to its extremely central location, it’s very easy to access with buses arriving in all directions from all over the country.

+Mexico City is 150 miles to the southeast of Guanajuato.
 The closest major coastal cities to Guanajuato are Puerto Vallarta on the eastern Pacific (600km), and Tampico on the west along the Gulf of Mexico (1090km).

 Guanajuato Safety Facts

-See these Guanajuato facts:
+See these Guanajuato safety facts:

 - The intentional homicide rate of Guanajuato was the highest in Mexico in 2019, with a total of 4,494 deaths.